notpike/Hambone/README.md

 This “pin” variable is then sent to the select() function in the ModuleController class to check if the command is valid.
 If the pin checks out, the linked Module will be ran and the select() function will return True.
 If select() returns True or if the length of the pin is greater then 6, the pin variable will reset.
 If the pin is invalid, the ModuleController.select() returns False and the listening loop in main will continue until the other two conditions return True.

-Global variables such as API keys and the user’s callsign is to be stored in the ENV class.
+Global variables such as API keys and the user’s callsign is stored in the ENV class.
+There is a .gitignore file preventing env.py from being uploaded to the repo so if there's any updates made env_example.py should be updated.

 ## Directory Tree
 ```